-There are always things you can do to improve your credit score and DTI.
+You can always do things to improve your credit score and DTI.
 Spend some time paying off credit cards and other high-interest debt.
 You may also want to find ways to increase your income.

 Once you've shored up your DTI and credit score, be sure to assess your job situation.
 Ask yourself if it's stable enough to handle a higher mortgage payment.
 Lastly, make sure you have at least 20% equity in your home.